These Two Hollywood Icons Are Sharing Their Own Stories Of Sexual Harassment

 Advertisement

-Flash-forward 30-40 years, and legendary actresses like Tippi Hedren and Rita Moreno were still being victimised by men like Arbuckle.
+Flash-forward 30-40 years, and legendary actresses like Tippi Hedren and Rita Moreno were still being victimized by men like Arbuckle.

 In a recent interview with The Daily Beast, Hedren recalled how Alfred Hitchcock made unwanted advances while filming The Birds and Marnie.